 Not your average birds and the bees.
 Some attitudes about sex and sexuality are different in Japan than in our home countries.
 As with most places in the world, the most important to things are to be informed and be careful!
 It’s usually not appropriate to discuss sexual issues at school, work or in social situations.
 For the most part, when you first arrive and don’t know people very well, as much as some people might want to know more about you, try to creatively brush off any inappropriate questions or remarks.

 Japanese condoms for men tend to be smaller than their western counterparts.
 You can buy them at most drug stores, convenience stores and places like the Don Quixote (ﾄﾞﾝｷﾎﾃｲ) in Shimotori.
-Some JETs get Western-sized condoms sent from home or order them on the Internet (try www.comdomania.com, www.drugstore.com).
-The female condom is sold under the name “MyFemy”.
+Some JETs get Western-sized condoms sent from home or order them on the Internet (try www.condomania.com).
+The female condom is sold under the name “MyFemy.”

 The Pill is fairly easy to obtain.
 It is available at private hospitals and at women’s clinics.
 Picking up the prescription monthly is fairly easy: There is a brief consultation with the doctor (“Has anything changed?”, “How are you feeling?”, etc. It is not a full examination.) and your blood pressure will be measured.
 It is covered by your insurance and the price runs from 2,000 to 3,000 yen.

-If you do not want to deal with a clinic or hospital monthly, there are other options!
-You may want to check out BirthControlBrands.org or see if your preferred brand is available for sale online.
-You can have it shipped to you, however you will need to include a written prescription from your doctor.
+If you do not want to deal with a clinic or hospital monthly, there may be other options.
+Check to see if your preferred brand is available for sale online.
+You can have it shipped to you; however, you will need to include a written prescription from your doctor.

 The Morning-After Pill